Garvey Spacecraft Corporation (GSC) is a small aerospace R&D company focusing on the

 and hardware prototyping services to a number of private and DOD customers.

-Company-led projects focus on reusable launch vehicles (RLVs) and associated
+Company-led projects have addressed reusable launch vehicles (RLVs) and

-technology validation flight testing.
-Its most visible accomplishments include
+associated technology validation flight testing.
+Our most visible accomplishments include

 the first-ever flight of a composite LOX tank (conducted in partnership with